 The Organization is exempt from income tax under IRC section 501(c)(3), though it is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
 The Organization has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it has nexus; and to identify and evaluate other matters that may be considered tax positions.
-The tax years ended September 30, 2012, 2013, 2014 and 2015 are still open to audit for both federal and state purposes.
 The Organization has determined that there are no material uncertain tax positions that require recognition or disclosure in the consolidated financial statements.